Latest News

 Sources say that Druzhba Pipeline carried Ukrainian and Russian oil prior to the attack.

-Three industry sources said that the Druzhba Pipeline exported some Ukrainian crude oil as well as much higher volumes of Russian crude before it was damaged by a Russian strike a month earlier.
-This has caused a halt in supply.
+Three industry sources said that the Druzhba Pipeline exported some Ukrainian oil, and much larger volumes of Russian crude before it was damaged by a Russian strike a month earlier.
+The strike 'has caused a halt to supply', they added.

 The Ukrainian energy ministry didn't immediately respond to an inquiry for comment.
 Ukraine has been encrypting all information about oil exports and processing since the Russian invasion of four years ago.